vinothkannans/authvin/readme.md

 Since we built it using Laravel you can use any of the Laravel framework's authentication features in Authvin.

+* Choosing unique username on registration
-* Login with Username or Email address
+* Login with either username or email address
 * Email address validation by sending confirmation mail
+* Recaptcha human verification

 ## Requirements